Published: November 21, 2025

-In this guide, we'll walk you through the step-by-step process to calculate your dog's ideal daily food portion.
-We'll explain why this method is more accurate than generic feeding charts.
-We'll also share practical tips to keep your dog healthy and happy.
+This guide walks you through the step-by-step process to calculate your dog's ideal daily food portion.
+We explain why this method is more accurate than generic feeding charts and share practical tips to keep your dog healthy and happy.

 Most dog food bags include a feeding chart that suggests how much to feed based on your dog's weight.
 While these charts are helpful, they don't account for important factors like: